Partition of Ireland: Home Rule crisis

-Following the December 1910 election, the Irish Parliamentary Party again agreed to support a Liberal government if it introduced another home rule bill.
-The Parliament Act 1911 meant the House of Lords could no longer veto bills passed by the Commons, but only delay them for up to two years.
-British Prime Minister H. H. Asquith introduced the Third Home Rule Bill in April 1912 (received Royal assent on 18 September 1914).
+Following the December 1910 election, the Irish Parliamentary Party again agreed to support a Liberal government if it introduced another home rule Bill.
+The Parliament Act 1911 meant the House of Lords could no longer veto Bills passed by the Commons, but only delay them for up to two years.
+British Prime Minister H. H. Asquith introduced the Third Home Rule Bill in April 1912 (received royal assent on 18 September 1914).
 An amendment to the Bill was introduced calling for the partition of Ireland.
 In June 1912 Asquith spoke in Parliament rejecting the suggestion of partition:

 "You can no more split Ireland into parts than you can split England or Scotland into parts...You have an essential unity of race and temperament, although I agree that unhappily dissensions have been rank, partially by religion, and partially, by the organisation of partisanship.
 The more Irishmen are encouraged and empowered to cooperate in the great works of governing their own country, the more convinced am I that these differences will disappear."

 Unionists opposed the Bill, but argued that if Home Rule could not be stopped then all or part of Ulster should be excluded from it.
 Irish nationalists opposed partition, although some were willing to accept Ulster having some self-governance within a self-governing Ireland ("Home Rule within Home Rule").
 Winston Churchill made his feelings about the possibility of the partition of Ireland clear: "Whatever Ulster's right may be, she cannot stand in the way of the whole of the rest of Ireland.
 Half a province cannot impose a permanent veto on the nation.
 Half a province cannot obstruct forever the reconciliation between the British and Irish democracies."
 The 1911 census reported Catholic majorities in five of the nine counties of Ulster, two of the Catholic majority counties (Tyrone and Fermanagh) would later be incorporated into Northern Ireland.

 In September 1912, more than 500,000 Unionists signed the Ulster Covenant, pledging to oppose Home Rule by any means and to defy any Irish government.
-They founded a large paramilitary movement, the Ulster Volunteers, to prevent Ulster becoming part of a self-governing Ireland.
+They founded a large paramilitary movement, the Ulster Volunteers, to prevent Ulster from becoming part of a self-governing Ireland.
 They also threatened to establish a Provisional Ulster Government.
-In response, Irish nationalists founded the Irish Volunteers to ensure Home Rule was implemented.
+In response, Irish nationalists founded the Irish Volunteers to ensure that Home Rule was implemented.
 The Ulster Volunteers smuggled 25,000 rifles and three million rounds of ammunition into Ulster from the German Empire, in the Larne gun-running of April 1914.
 The Irish Volunteers also smuggled weaponry from Germany in the Howth gun-running that July.
 On 20 March 1914, in the "Curragh incident", many of the highest-ranking British Army officers in Ireland threatened to resign rather than deploy against the Ulster Volunteers.
 This meant that the British government could legislate for Home Rule but could not be sure of implementing it.
 Ireland seemed to be on the brink of civil war.